MicrosoftDocs/windows-dev-docs/hub/powertoys/environment-variables.md

 ## Apply profile

-To apply profile, set profile toggle to On.
-Only one profile can be applied at the time.
-Applied variables list will show applied profile variables at the top (below Path variable):
+To apply a profile, set the profile toggle to On.
+Only one profile can be applied at a time.
+The Applied variables list will show applied profile variables at the top (below Path variable):

 ![PowerToys Environment Variables: Apply profile](../images/powertoys-environment-variables-apply-profile.gif)